 Each of the Deccan Odyssey’s six routes is focused on a hard-to-travel-in part of India.
-The seven night Hidden Treasures of Gujarat route particularly appeals as it journeys from Mumbai into the rarely visited northwest state of Gujarat.
+The seven-night Central India route is by far the most leisurely way to reach the remote ancient monuments at Hampi.
+But, it’s the seven-night Hidden Treasures of Gujarat route which particularly appeals, as it journeys from Mumbai into the rarely visited northwest state of Gujarat.

 The salt marsh is slowly being encroached on by the Gir National Park, the last surviving habitat of the Asiatic lion.
 Slightly smaller than their African counterparts, Asiatic lions have a shorter mane and are speckled with black, giving them an almost silvery tone.
 As part of the train’s tour, you can take a safari into the park to track the lions; although they’re notoriously cautious, sightings are common.

 Completing a circular route back to Mumbai, the train stops at Hindu and Jain temple sites as well as workshops where you can see some of the state’s textile production.
 Gujarat silk is well-known as one of the finest fabrics produced in India, made into sarees hand-woven with intricate patterns and a popular Indian wedding attire.

 Most of India’s luxury train journeys finish in Delhi or Mumbai, making it easy to extend your trip by jumping on a short flight.
 If you’re looking for some time to relax, Goa is a direct flight from either city.